Project-MONAI/MONAI/docs/source/highlights.md

 ## Optimizers
 MONAI provides several advanced features in optimizers to help accelerate the training or fine-tuning progress.
 For example, `Novograd` optimizer can be used to converge obviously faster than traditional optimizers.
 And users can easily define different learning rates for the model layers based [on the `generate_param_groups` utility API](https://github.com/Project-MONAI/tutorials/blob/master/modules/layer_wise_learning_rate.ipynb).

 Another important feature is `LearningRateFinder`.
 The learning rate range test increases the learning rate in a pre-training run between two boundaries in a linear or exponential manner.
-It provides valuable information on how well the network can be trained over a range of learning rates and what is the optimal learning rate.
+It provides valuable information on how well the network can be trained over a range of learning rates and what the optimal learning rates are.
 [LearningRateFinder tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/learning_rate.ipynb) indicates the API usage examples.
 ![image](../images/lr_finder.png)

 ## Network architectures